bofhgr/TM-Target-Profile-for-SC-by-qp/README.md

 *****************************************************************************************************************
 Installation
 *****************************************************************************************************************
 Download a .zip from github that contains all needed files.

 Extract to a folder of your choosing.

 1. Copy qp.xml from the extracted folder into your StarCitizen\USER\Controls\Mappings folder.
 If the folder does not exist, make sure you run StarCitizen once and then exit the game.
 2. Open TARGET SCRIPT EDITOR.
 Go to MENU and select OPEN.
 3. Navigate to the extracted folder that contains qp.tmc file and open this file.
 4. Press the TOOLS menu and select the COMPILE button.
-5. You will see a list of files being opened as it reads qp.xml.
-Click on the qp_settings.tmh file and edit as required.
+You will see a list of files being opened as it reads qp.tmc.
+5. Click on the qp_settings.tmh file and edit as required.
 Save changes and press COMPILE again.
 6. You should see "Compile Succeeded." as a message on the bottom half of TARGET SCRIPT EDITOR.
 7. Press RUN.
 You should see "main returned 0" - this means everything is OK.
 8. Start Star Citizen 3.0 PTU.
 Once in the main menu screen, press "~" to open the in-game console.